VCCE/VCC/acia/ReadMe.txt

 I did a brief check of uemacs.
 It seems to work okay except I find the lack of support of arrow keys annoying and I am too used to vi's use of hjkl for cursor position to adapt to emacs.

+					File Mode

+File mode allows reading or writing to/from a windows file.

+There are two file modes,  File Read and File Write.
+When file read is set writes to acia are ignored.
+When file write is set reads from acia always return null chars in binary mode and EOF characters in text mode.

+Text mode.
+When text mode is checked end of line translations (CR -> CRLF) are done and EOF characters are appended at the end of files.
+This is recommended when using /t2 in os9 unless attempting to write binary files to windows.
+Reading binary files is difficult under os9 because the sc6551 driver does not have a means of detecting end of file.
+Therefore the SCF handler can only detect end of file by looking for a CR followed by ESC.
+In ascii mode file transfers would be aborted if that sequence is found in the stream.

+Sending command output to a file can be done with something like 'dir -e > /t2' This will mostly work but because of bufferning issues characters may occasionally be skipped.
+If doing a long listing it is better to place the output in a os9 file and copy that to /t2, for example:

+    cd /dd/CMDS
+	dir -e > cmds.list
+	copy cmds.list /t2